We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 HSV-2 typically causes genital herpes and usually spreads through sexual contact.
 The rash appears around the genitals.
 Sometimes, it is also responsible for orolabial herpes.

-This article will explain the symptoms of a herpes skin rash and explore its causes and treatments.
-It will also examine some other possible causes of skin complaints that may look similar to herpes.
+This article explains the symptoms of a herpes skin rash and explores its causes and treatments.
+It also examines some other possible causes of skin complaints that may look similar to herpes.

 Herpes causes small sores to appear on the skin.
-These sores usually develop around the mouth and nose, but they can appear nearly anywhere on the body, including the fingers.
+These sores usually develop around the mouth and nose or genitals, but they can appear nearly anywhere on the body.
 Where the rash appears will depend on where and how the person contracted the infection.

 The first symptom of a herpes outbreak tends to be a tingling, burning, or itching sensation in the affected area.
 This initial symptom might occur a day or so before the sores appear.

-The sores can be tender, painful, and tingly.
-They tend to look like clusters of small, fluid filled blisters that become pustules.
-For a few days to a week, they will break open, ooze fluid, and form a crust before healing over.
+The sores can be tender and painful.
+They may look like clusters of small, fluid-filled blisters that become pustules.
+For a few days to a week, they may break open, ooze fluid, and form a crust before healing.
 The rash typically lasts for around 7–10 days.

 The first time a rash appears, it may last for different lengths of time depending on the type of herpes.
 For example, oral herpes symptoms tend to clear up in 2–3 weeks, while genital herpes symptoms usually clear up in 2–6 weeks.